learnbyexample/learn_gnuawk/gnu_awk.md

 ## Arrays

 Arrays in `awk` are associative, meaning they are key-value pairs.
-The keys can be both numbers or strings, but numbers get converted to strings internally.
+The keys can be numbers or strings, but numbers get converted to strings internally.
 They can be multi-dimensional as well.
 There will be plenty of array examples in later chapters in relevant context.
 See [gawk manual: Arrays](https://www.gnu.org/software/gawk/manual/gawk.html#Arrays) for complete details and gotchas.

 ```bash
 $ # assigning an array and accessing an element based on string key